gobwas/graceful/README.md

 # Overview

-Package graceful provides tools for passing file descriptors between the applications.
+Package graceful provides tools for sharing file descriptors between the processes.

-The most common intent to use it is to get graceful restart of an application.
+The most common intent to use it is to get graceful restarts of an application.

 # Usage